 - First pass effect: Orally administered drugs are absorbed from the GI tract and reach the liver via the portal circulation.; In the liver they undergo first pass metabolism before they enter systemic circulation, which decreases the bioavailability of the drug.

 - Ability to pass through lipid membranes: dependent on the nature of the substance (see the table below)

 - Bioavailability is affected by two mechanisms:

-- Bioequivalence: Two pharmaceutical forms of the same drug are said to be bioequivalent if they exhibit the same bioavailability when administered in equal doses.
+- Bioequivalence: Two proprietary preparations of a drug are said to be bioequivalent if they exhibit the same bioavailability when administered in equal doses.